IBM-Cloud/openwhisk-darkvisionapp/README.md

 1. Change to the ***processing/extractor*** directory.

 1. Ensure your Docker environment works and that you have logged in Docker hub.
+To login use `docker login`.

 1. Run

   ```
   ./buildAndPush.sh youruserid/yourimagename
   ```
-  Note: On some systems this command needs to be run with `sudo`.
+  > Note: On some systems this command needs to be run with `sudo`.

 1. After a while, your image will be available in Docker Hub, ready for OpenWhisk.